North Carolina Botanical Garden

 - Leashed pets are allowed on the Piedmont Nature Trails.
 With the exception of service animals, no pets are allowed within the Display Gardens.

 - Please park your bicycle in the provided bike racks.

 - Pack out what you pack in.
-Picnics are permitted in the designated Picnic Area on the map.
+Picnics are permitted in the designated Picnic Area on the map and at the tables near our Daily Plant Sale pavilion.
 Please use designated recycling and trash bins.
 If you would like to reserve an outdoor space for a private picnic party or celebration, please contact the Events Manager at email@example.com to discuss options and rates.

 - Please do not leave valuables within sight in your vehicle.